Multi-server backup for the home with Restic, NFS and rclone/Backblaze

 Here’s how the setup will work:

-• every few days, running a prune operation on the repository to clear space
+operation on the repository to clear space - using

 In case you’re wondering why we use a local repository and don’t back up directly to a remote location, here’s my answer: actually you could, and I initially did.
 But I also ran into corrupted backup issues.
 So I preferred to play it safe and have a local repository with nearly no latency, rather than rely on a much slower and fragile remote connection directly.
 That way, if there are connectivity issues and in the worst case the remote repo gets corrupted, I’m likely to catch that and fix that by running a repository check from time to time (more on that later), and simply re-syncing to the remote.
 Also, having the local repository ensures we have more redundancy, which is always good when it comes to backing up.